 All Rolex Submariner reference 16610 watches feature 40mm Oyster cases crafted from 904L stainless steel that include Triplock screw-down crowns, flat sapphire crystals with the brand’s signature Cyclops magnification lens, and solid screw-down casebacks.
 Additionally, all Submariner 16610 cases provide their users with 300 meters (1,000 feet) of water resistance, have 20mm lugs, and feature crown-guards on either side of the winning crown for additional protection.

-However, there are a few differences between the cases of reference 16610 Submariner watches, simply depending on when the specific example was produced.
+However, when doing a Rolex Submariner 16610 review, there are a few differences between the cases of reference 16610 Submariner watches, simply depending on when the specific example was produced.
 Probably the most notable difference is in regards to the lug holes.
 On early Submariner 16610 watches, the holes for the springbar go straight through the lugs (like on vintage Rolex watches).
 However starting around 2000, Rolex began phasing out the pierced lug holes and it is this difference that is responsible for the holes vs. no-holes case designations that often accompany Submariner 16610 watches.

 Submariner 16610 Dial and Luminesce

 By the time that the reference 16610 first made an appearance in the late 1980s, Rolex had already moved away from using the matte dials that defined the first generation of the Submariner Date.
 Rather than featuring a matte black surface with luminous tritium hour markers painted directly onto their surfaces, the dials fitted to the Submariner 16610 were of the later-era variety that featured gloss black surfaces with white text and applied hour markers outlined in white gold.